tafman2002/tafman2002/README.md

 # Hi, I'm Tafadzwa! 👋

-I'm a Developer with a passion for [Your Interests].
+I'm a Developer with a passion for software development and designing and implementing scalable, secure, and resilient cloud solutions.
 I love working on innovative projects that challenge me and help me develop new skills.
 When I'm not coding, you can find me playing soccer, traveling, and cycling.

 🔭 **Currently working on:** Improving my web development skills as well as cloud services.